hugorbarbosa/cpp-project-template/docker/README.md

 ## Run image

-Run image with creation of a container and mount the project (`<project-directory>` must have the absolute path, for example, c:\Projects\cpp-project-template):
+Run image creating a container and mounting the project (`<project-directory>` must have the absolute path, e.g., c:\Projects\cpp-project-template on Windows or /home/user/projects/cpp-project-template on Linux):

 ```sh
 $ docker run -it --name mycontainer -v <project-directory>:/src cppprojtempl
 ```

-The project can now be compiled and run inside the container (project available in the `/src` directory), using the commands described [here](../README.md).
+The project will be available in the `/src` directory of the container, and can be compiled and run inside of the container using the commands described [here](../README.md).